BMI Calculator

 Overweight (BMI 25 - 29.9)

-- Recommendations: Consider lifestyle changes to prevent further weight gain
+This category indicates increased risk of health problems.
+Consider lifestyle changes to prevent further weight gain.

 Obesity Class I (BMI 30 - 34.9)